jalibu/MMM-BoschSmartHome/README.md

 # MMM-BoschSmartHome (Alpha)
 A client interface for the Bosch Smart Home System [Magic Mirror](https://magicmirror.builders/).
 Click here for the Magic Mirror [Forum Thread](https://forum.magicmirror.builders/topic/14347/mmm-bsh-bosch-smart-home/).
-This module is a private project without any relation to Robert Bosch Smart Home GmbH.
+This module is a private and inofficial project without any relation to Robert Bosch Smart Home GmbH.
 I neither assume liability for damages or give any warranty.

 ## Features